appsquickly/Typhoon-Swift-Example/README.md

 ![Weather Report](http://www.typhoonframework.org/images/portfolio/pf-beach1.png)
 ![Weather Report](http://www.typhoonframework.org/images/portfolio/pf-lights1.png)

+### I'm blown away!

+Typhoon is a non-profit, community driven project.
+We only ask that if you've found it useful to star us on Github or send a tweet mentioning us (<a href="https://twitter.com/appsquickly">@appsquickly</a>).
+If you've written Typhoon related blog or tutorial, or published a new Typhoon powered app, we'd certainly be happy to hear about that too.

 ***Thanks @hongcheng for the excellent <a href="https://github.com/honcheng/PaperFold-for-iOS">Paperfold</a> animation, and @michaeljbishop for the <a href="https://github.com/michaeljbishop/NGAParallaxMotion">parallax effect</a>. ***